jewettaij/visfd/doc/doc_filter_mrc.md

 ## Detecting membranes

-### -planar  thickness
+### -surface  type  thickness

-When the "**-planar**" filter is selected, a
+When the "**-surface**" filter is selected, a
 [3D ridge detection](https://en.wikipedia.org/wiki/Ridge_detection)
 filter will be used.
+The "*type*" argument must be either "*minima*" or "*maxima*".
-By default, it detects thin membrane-like structures which are dark on a white background.
+If *type* = "*minima*", then this filter will detect thin membrane-like structures which are dark on a bright background.
+If *type* = "*maxima*", then this filter will detect membrane-like structures which are bright on a dark background.
-The **-planar** argument must be followed by a number indicating the approximate *thickness* of the membrane-like feature you are interested in detecting.
+The *thickness* should be a number indicating the approximate target *thickness* for the membrane-like feature you are interested in detecting.
 (in physical units, not voxels.
  Membranes whose thickness within a factor of 2 of this target